3 LPN Resume Examples For 2023

 Once your skills are taken care of, you’ll want to demonstrate that you can put them into practice with finesse.
 Recruiters want to see that you understand how to use your best judgment while complying with nursing regulations to provide optimal care.

-The best way for you to share this qualifying info is through the bulleted lists in your experience section: Make sure that each one adds context to your skills while looking sleek and credible.
+The best way to share this qualifying info is through the bulleted lists in your experience section: Make sure each medication administration and vital monitoring example has sleek, credible context.

 And how do you boost your credibility?
 Quantifiable data that measures your impact as an LPN.
-Always include metrics to back up your claims, like you can see in these examples:
+Always include metrics to back up your claims, like the percentages in these examples:

 • Administered 6 types of POC tests during home visits and notified patients of lab results in 24 hours or less, improving positive feedback by 16%